glomadrian/loading-balls/README.md

 ``` xml
 lib:movement_cycle_time="1500"
 ```
-The time it takes for the ball to do a complete cicle
+The time which the ball takes to do a complete cicle

 ``` xml
 lib:enable_size_animation="true"